 Compost is an environmentally-friendly and cost effective way to divert waste from the landfill.
 When composted, food and paper-products are converted to nutrient rich soil in three months or less rather than sitting in a landfill for hundreds or even thousands of years before breaking down.
 Composting costs our campus an average of $56/ton, while landfill waste costs us an average of $168/ton.

 Bridgway Commons, The Crossing, and Catering all compost food waste behind the scenes!
-Bridgeway has been doing it since October 2013, the other areas joined in during the summer of 2016.
+Bridgeway has been composting since October 2013, the other areas joined in during the summer of 2016.
 Back in 2013, we began the project with an area farmer (who also happens to be a UW-Platteville student) picking up the waste daily in 5-gallon buckets (that is a lot of buckets!) and taking it to his farm.
 Bridgeway was a relatively easy place to start a compost program since there is minimal food packaging and all food waste is scraped off of plates by kitchen staff.
-In April 2015, we switch our compost provider to a company called Sanimax who picks up the compost using a dumptruck and takes it to a digester in Dane County where it produces electricity and is converted into a dry soil-matter (which is then added to Purple Cow Compost).
+In April 2015, we switched our compost provider to a company called Sanimax who picks up the compost using a dump truck and takes it to a digester in Dane County where it produces electricity and is converted into a dry soil-matter (which is then added to Purple Cow Compost).
 Switching our provider to Sanimax has allowed us to scale up the size of our compost program and increase the types of items accepted by our compost program.
 Because Sanimax has a very tightly controlled composting process, we are able to compost a very broad of items including dairy and meat as well as paper towels and the compostable utensils and to-go containers used in the MPSC.

 Communal Compost Site